Hkattelu/Hkattelu.github.io/_posts/2016-5-27-File-Compression-1.markdown

 Firstly there are two types of compression:

-<span><h6>Lossy Compression </h6><span> : Takes file A and compresses it into a smaller file B. However,
-	decompressing B back to A will result in a loss of quality.
+**Lossy Compression**: Takes file A and compresses it into a smaller file B. However, decompressing B back to A will result in a loss of quality.
 This is because some quality is removed in order to compress A to B.

-<span><h6>Lossless Compression</h6></span>: Takes file A and compresses it into smaller file B. Decompression
-	from B back to A does not result in any quality loss.
+**Lossless Compression**: Takes file A and compresses it into smaller file B. Decompression from B back to A does not result in any quality loss.
 The compression only removes redundant information.

-To illustrate the quality loss of lossy compression, here is an example: Suppose you are trying to compress and image file of someone's face.
-We know that most people's faces are generally symmetric, so to compress we simply save one half of the persons face, and to decompress we copy that half over to fully recreate the face again.
+To illustrate the quality loss of lossy compression, here is an example: Suppose you are trying to compress an image file of someone's face.
+We know that most faces are generally symmetric, so to compress we simply save one half of the persons face, and to decompress we copy that half over to fully recreate the face again.
 However, you will lose a lot of the fine detail of the face this way because faces are not actually symmetric.